-positions, i.e., positions with regular work schedules of less than 30 hours per week.
+Simultaneously with its adoption of the new EEO Rule, the FCC also issued a Third Notice of Proposed Rulemaking (the "Third NPRM") which requested comment, among other things, on the applicability of the EEO Rule to part-time positions, i.e., positions with regular work schedules of less than 30 hours per week.
 Comments and reply comments have been filed and the matter remains pending without decision.

-The 2002 EEO Rule mirrors Option A of the 2000 EEO Rule.
-Like the previous rule, the EEO Rule requires extensive outreach efforts, substantial recordkeeping, periodic reports filed with the FCC and the placement of those reports in stations' public inspection files and posting on their websites.
+As will be discussed in detail below, the EEO Rule requires extensive outreach efforts, substantial recordkeeping, periodic reports filed with the FCC and the placement of those reports in stations' public inspection files and on their websites.
 Broadcasters must also analyze the results of their recruitment efforts to ensure that broad outreach is being achieved.
-Under the EEO Rule, broadcasters will continue to face the prospect of complaints filed by members of the public throughout the license term, petitions to deny at license renewal time and periodic FCC audits and/or investigations.
-Therefore, it is imperative that every broadcaster carefully review not only the EEO Rule, but also the entire Second R&O to ensure full compliance with the FCC's requirements.
-No broadcaster should simply rely upon his or her recollection of the 2000 EEO Rule or upon recordkeeping systems developed for that former rule.
+Under the EEO Rule, broadcasters face the prospect of EEO complaints filed by members of the public throughout the license term, petitions to deny at license renewal time and periodic FCC audits and/or investigations.
+Implementing best practices described herein remains a station's best evidence that it is taking these requirements very seriously.